pmean/build-website/text/06/HandlingDropouts.md

 how to handle dropouts in an NNT/NNH calculation.
 There is no standard way of handling this, but a little bit of common sense goes a long way.
 Here are some examples.
-In each example, assume that there are 100 patients in each group, and 80 in each group who complete the study.
-In the treatment group 70 patients experience the event (either a cure or a side effect), 10 do not, and the results are unknown in 20.
+In each example, assume that there are 100 patients in each group, and 80 in each group who complete the study.<U+FFFD> In the treatment group 70 patients experience the event (either a cure or a side effect), 10 do not, and the results are unknown in 20.
 In the control group, 50 patients experience the event of interest, 30 do not,